vanbroup/documents/output/CS.md

 ### 4.2.2 Approval or rejection of certificate applications

-CAs SHALL NOT issue certificates containing Internal Names or Reserved IP Addresses, as such names cannot be validated according to [Section 3.2.2.4](#3224-validation-of-domain-authorization-or-control) or [Section 3.2.2.5](#3225-authentication-for-an-ip-address).

-### 4.2.2 Approval or rejection of certificate applications

 CAs MUST NOT issue new or replacement Code Signing Certificates to an entity that the CA determined intentionally signed Suspect Code.
 The CA MUST keep meta-data about the reason for revoking a Code Signing Certificate as proof that the Code Signing Certificate was not revoked because the Applicant was intentionally signing Suspect Code.

 CAs MAY issue new or replacement Code Signing Certificates to an entity who is the victim of a documented Takeover Attack, resulting in either a loss of control of their code-signing service or loss of the Private Key associated with their Code Signing Certificate.